DataInfamous/maternal-mortality-racial-disparities/README.md

 Maternal mortality is widely used as a sentinel indicator of healthcare system performance, access to care, and structural inequities.
 Persistent racial disparities in maternal outcomes reflect complex interactions between social determinants of health, healthcare quality, and systemic inequity.

-Understanding both absolute and relative disparities is essential for accurate interpretation of trends.
+Understanding both absolute and relative disparities is essential for accurate interpretation of trends — and, as shown below, these two measures can move in opposite directions in the same year.

 ---